docpad-archive/documentation/community/showcase.html.md

 - [takitapart.](http://takitapart.com/) - akitapart. - pronounced "take-it-apart" - is the blog of Bob VanderClay, web application developer, founding partner at high90, and all around nerd
 - [The Open Document Format](http://www.opendocumentformat.org/) - The official website of the OpenOffice ODF file format
 - [Tomohisa Oda](http://tomohisaoda.com/) - Japanese: Web engineer and designer from Japan
+- [Topcoat.io](http://topcoat.io/) - CSS for clean and fast web apps by Adobe
 - [The Open Document Format's Plugfest](http://www.odfplugfest.org/) - The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard
 - [uberFrak](http://uberfrak.com) - French: Silly uchronias and fake stories
 - [Vicktor Ilieff](http://www.viktorilieff.com/) - Viktor Ilieff is an artist, conductor, composer and visionary.
 His art rests on the principle that the aesthetics of the means of expression should align with the times we live in.